Gender Dysphoria in Children

 Impact of sex reassignment in adults as it relates to risk in children

 It is noteworthy that these mental health disparities are observed in one of the most lesbian, gay, bisexual and transgender (LGBT) affirming nations of the world.
-It suggests that these health differences are not due primarily to social prejudice, but rather due to the adult transgender condition or lifestyle.
-This is also consistent with an American study published in the Journal of LGBT Health in 2008 that found discrimination did not account for the mental health discrepancies between LGBT-identified individuals and the heterosexual population.53
+It suggests that these health differences are not due primarily to social prejudice, but rather due to underlying trauma that also induced transgender belief, and/or the adult transgender condition or lifestyle.
+This is also consistent with an American study published in the Journal of LGBT Health in 2008 that found discrimination did not account for the mental health discrepancies between LGBT-identified individuals and the heterosexual population.55

 Recommendations for research